 Private Health Insurance, also known as Private Medical Insurance or PMI, is chosen by discerning individuals for themselves and their families to complement the services provided under the NHS.
-Health Insurance is also sometimes provided by Companies as a benefit-in-kind to their staff, though quite often companies do not extend this benefit to family members, in which case some people take out a health insurance policy to cover the rest of their family.
+Health Insurance is also sometimes provided by companies as a benefit-in-kind to their staff, though quite often companies do not extend this benefit to family members, in which case some people take out a health insurance policy to cover the rest of their family.
 ActiveQuote provides health insurance price comparison services allowing you to get health insurance quotes from all insurance companies in one place.

 Why choose Private Health Insurance?

 Private Health Insurance, or Private Medical Cover gives you the choice of going private if you do not want to wait for treatment under the National Health Service (NHS).
 Whilst the NHS is a wonderful institution and something for Britain to be proud of, you may have to wait months before you get to see a specialist consultant - even for serious conditions.
 For other less serious conditions, the wait can be considerably longer.
 There is no-one to blame for this, there simply isn't enough cash to go round.
 If you would like to be able to choose when, where and by whom you are treated and would prefer the privacy of your own room with state-of-the-art facilities then health insurance is a wise investment.
-By buying health insurance, you will actually help by relieving the NHS of the cost of some of your medical care.

 Main Benefits of Health Insurance

 - to avoid the queues that can occur under the NHS

 - to provide choice of: hospital, consultant, surgeon, time and location